viclw17/viclw17.github.io/_posts/2024-07-20-glsl-cornellbox-breakdown-p2.md

 }
 ```

-Note that the ray direction is picked by pointing from camPos to pixel position on the screen sensorPos.
+Note that the ray direction is picked by pointing from pixel position on the screen sensorPos to pinholePos.

 # BRDF sampling `brdf.frag`